Notes on Water-Resistance

-This is The Watchmaker’s advice/general rules of thumb on the topic of water-resistance:
+Below is The Watchmaker Service Center’s general advice on the topic of watch water-resistance:

-- If your watch is not marked water-resistant, don’t get it wet
+If your watch is not marked as water-resistant, never get it wet under any circumstances.

 If your watch is rated to 50 meters/5bar or less, it should only be subject to accidental splash; hand washing, dishes, etc. Never submerge it intentionally.

 If your watch is rated to 100 meters/10bar, it is suitable for surface swimming.

 If your watch is rated 200 meters/20bar, it is suitable for skin diving.